Automattic/pym-shortcode/docs/readme.md

 You can check the validity of that assumption by putting a shortcode or block in a post, then viewing the post from the frontend.
 In the source code of the page, you should see a script tag loading `pym.v1.min.js`.

 Or, you can specify the URL from which to load `Pym.js`.

+### What is the difference between `Pym.js` and `pym.v1.min.js`?

+In this document, `Pym.js` is used to refer to the JavaScript library.

+`pym.v1.min.js` is a specific copy of that library, hosted on your server at a given URL.
+It's named following [NPR's `Pym.js` versioning strategy](https://github.com/nprapps/pym.js/tree/master#versioning).
+It is kept up to date with the CDN version of the library by this plugin's maintainers, [following these instructions](https://github.com/INN/pym-shortcode/blob/master/docs/updating-pym.md).

+The CDN version of `Pym.js` is at https://pym.nprapps.org/pym.v1.min.js .

+Also in this plugin is `js/pym.js`, which is `Pym.js` version 1.1.0, and which is kept around for legacy support for graphics created before this plugin had a defined update strategy.

 ### Why would I want to change the `Pym.js` source URL?